DanielSaromo/PyDuinoBridge/README.md

 Connect Python and Arduino as easily as sending a list of variables from one platform and receiving it on the other one.
 With PyDuino Bridge, you can bi-directionally send a string, a list of integers, and a list of floats.
 Thus, you can bring the Python computational power and flexibility to the real-world interfacing capability of Arduino.

-The library is built on the [code](https://forum.arduino.cc/index.php?topic=566897.0) given by Robin2 in the Arduino forum, but simplified to allow a high-level use.
+The library is built on the [code](https://forum.arduino.cc/index.php?topic=566897.0) posted in the Arduino forum by Robin2, who gave me his permission to use it.
+The main objective of PyDuino Bridge is to allow a high-level and straightforward connection between Python and Arduino.

 ## Instalation